-Electronic Documents are Easier to Use and Manage
+Electronic Documents Are Easier and Safer to Manage

-Day Forward Scanning and an EDMS will eliminate these types of concerns (at least for the records that are scanned after your start date).
+Day-forward scanning and a DMS will eliminate these types of concerns (at least for the records that are scanned after your start date).
 Digital records can be accessed from any computer anywhere in the country—and you can restrict who has access to each document.
 That way, you don’t have to worry about stray copies of files, security issues, or the hassle of losing an important record.

-Using Day Forward Scanning or any other type of electronic document management can eliminate some of those risk- having a secure system is paramount if you’re making a transition like Day Forward Scanning.
+Using day-forward scanning or any other type of electronic document management can eliminate some of the risks of a security breach—having a secure system is paramount since a breach could cost a company millions of dollars.

 Any document scanning service and cloud-based storage will have security that encrypts and protects your records from hackers from the time you log in, and for as long as you have your records on the system.

-As long as you restrict the access to critical files (which every EDMS allows you to do), you shouldn’t have to worry about being vulnerable to a security breach.
+As long as you restrict the access to critical files (which every DMS allows you to do), you shouldn’t have to worry about being vulnerable to a security breach.

 To get started, fill out the form to the right, or give us a call at (866) 385-3706.
 Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.